Anorpe/MultiPepGen/README.md

 MultiPepGen is a neural network-based model designed to generate synthetic sequences of antimicrobial peptides with specific functionalities.
 It employs a Conditional GAN (Generative Adversarial Network) architecture with recurrent cells to create diverse and bioactive peptide sequences on demand.

+## 🧑‍🔬 Research Context

+This repository contains the official implementation of the methods and experiments described in:

+> Orrego, A. et al. (2025). *MultiPepGen: A Neural Network-Based Conditional GAN Model for Antimicrobial Peptide Sequence Generation*.
+[Journal Name, Volume(Issue), Pages].
+DOI: [to be added when available]

+The code was used to obtain the results reported in the article.
+However, due to changes in computational environments, external dependencies, and data availability, **not all results may be fully reproducible out-of-the-box**.
+See the section on reproducibility below for details.

 ## 🚀 Quick Start

 ### Installation